pwobus/Mandarin-Talk/README.md

-Mandarin Talk: Your AI-Powered Language Companion

-An immersive, real-time conversation partner powered by the Gemini Live API, designed to bridge the gap between "studying" a language and actually speaking it.
+This is an immersive, real-time conversation partner powered by the Gemini Live API, designed to bridge the gap between "studying" a language and actually speaking it.

 Provides a low-pressure environment to practice tones, expand vocabulary, and master real-world scenarios.